codeigniter4/CodeIgniter4/user_guide_src/source/installation/troubleshooting.rst

 unrecoverable error, which we don't want to show to the viewer of the webapp, for better security.

-You can see the error in the debug toolbar display by setting your environment to "development" (in **.env**), and reloading the page.
+You can see the error in the log file.
+See `CodeIgniter Error Logs`_ below.

+If it is not on the production server, you should set your environment to "development" (in **.env**).
+See :ref:`setting-development-mode` for the detail.
-Don't forget to reset the environment to "production" once you fix the problem!
+After that, reload the page.
+You will see the error and the back trace.

 CodeIgniter Error Logs
 ----------------------